neerajakshisattenapalli/Dice-game/README.md

-# Dice-game
-This is a dice game made using intermediate level javascript.
+This is a simon game made using javascript & jquery.